thanjeela08/StayPrime-/README.md

 | GET | `/login` | Login page | No |
 | POST | `/login` | Authenticate user | No |
 | GET | `/logout` | Logout user | Yes |

+## 📸 Features Preview

+- Property listing interface
+- Secure login and signup system
+- Image upload with cloud storage
+- Review and rating system
+- Owner authorization controls

+---

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to your branch
+5. Submit a Pull Request

+---

+## 📄 License

+This project is licensed under the MIT License.

+---

+## 👩‍💻 Author

+Thanjeela
+Full Stack Web Development Enthusiast
+Passionate about building user-friendly and scalable web applications.